 Patients often have more than one skin cancer that needs treatment.
 We can perform up to three destructions (ED&Cs) at one visit.

 We can only perform one excision or one Mohs surgery at one visit, unless the second site is very close to the first and would impact the other surgery.
-If there are two sites that are very close together (you can see this on the photos stored in EMA), you may ask the doctor if both can be done together.
+If there are two sites that are very close together, you may ask the staff if both can be done together.
 If the patient has a lot of difficulty with mobility, we may perform two surgeries on the same day.